emilyp96/Power-BI-Portfolio/README.md

+Welcome to my Power BI portfolio!

-I used the freely available data in the Microsoft Northwinds Database to develop a Power BI report for a project.
-My aim was to transform the data into a digestible format that would allow for better business decisions and improved operations.
+In the report below, I used the freely available data in the Microsoft Northwinds Database to transform the data into a digestible format that would allow for better business decisions and improved operations.

 Key Questions Answered: